 2023 NFL Power Rankings: Where all 32 teams stand after Chiefs' Super Bowl LVII win

-2023 NFL Power Rankings: Where each team stands after Super Bowl LVII originally appeared on NBC Sports Boston
+NFL Power Rankings: Where each team stands after Super Bowl 57 originally appeared on NBC Sports Chicago

 The 2022 NFL season officially ended Sunday night when the Kansas City Chiefs edged the Philadelphia Eagles 38-35 in Super Bowl LVII.